Kerberos Attacks

 How can you protect your network from this Kerberos attack?

-First, make sure that all accounts in your domain have Kerberos pre-authentication enabled.
-(This is already the default setting since Kerberos v5.)
-To check which users within a domain still have this setting incorrect, you can run the appropriate LDAP query.
+First, make sure all accounts in your domain have the Kerberos pre-authentication enabled have.
+(This has been the default setting since Kerberos v5.)
+To check which users within a domain have set this setting incorrectly, you can perform the corresponding LDAP query.

-Additionally, enforcing effective password policies for Active Directory is essential to ensure that your environment is not vulnerable to AS-REP roasting.
-If a strong password is used on a vulnerable account, it is virtually impossible to "crack" the encryption by guessing the password.
-A secure, enforceable, and therefore effective password policy also helps ensure that users use secure passwords in other places.
-These are then also not easily guessed or otherwise vulnerable to brute force or other common password attacks.
+In addition, enforcement is more effective Password Policy essential for Active Directory to ensure your environment is not vulnerable to AS-REP roasting.
+If a strong password is used on a vulnerable account, it is virtually impossible to "break" the encryption by guessing the password.
+A secure, enforceable, and therefore effective, password policy also helps ensure users use strong passwords elsewhere.
+These are then also not easy to guess or otherwise vulnerable to brute force or other common password attacks.

-The goal of Kerberoasting is to obtain TGS tickets for services running on behalf of user accounts in AD, not computer accounts.
+The goal of Kerberoasting is to TGS tickets for services running on behalf of user accounts in AD and not computer accounts.
 Why is this useful?
 Some of these TGS tickets are encrypted with keys derived from user passwords.
-This means that attackers could decrypt the credentials in question offline using brute force attacks.
+As a result, attackers could use brute force attacks to decrypt the credentials in question offline.

-Kerberoasting requires only a domain account that can request Service Principle Names (SPNs) - which anyone can do, since no special privileges are required.
+Only one domain account is required to perform Kerberoasting, the Service Principle Names (SPNs) can request – which anyone can do as no special rights are required.

 Attack